iam-darwin/RentalWCT/readme.admin.md

 ```
 {
-  name:"asdasd",
+  "name":"asdasd",
-  email:"asdasd@dsa.com",
+  "email":"asdasd@dsa.com",
-  password:"sdaasd"
+  "password":"sdaasd"
-  role:"SUPER_ADMIN" //if you're testing application make sure you're a SUPER_ADMIN (By default it will be admin)
+  "role":"SUPER_ADMIN" //if you're testing application make sure you're a SUPER_ADMIN (By default it will be admin)
 }
 ```